Engagement

 It is not undertaken out of curiosity or general interest.

-Readiness matters more than need.
+Appropriateness matters more than demand.

 Structure and containment